 As part of the $2 trillion Coronavirus Aid, Relief, and Economic Security Act (CARES) Act, the Paycheck Protection Program (PPP) has designated at least $349 billion in loans to help small businesses and independent contractors.
-These loans are potentially forgivable (essentially making them grants) if borrowers use the money for designated expenses and don’t lay off employees or cut wages during the eight weeks after receiving the loan.
+These loans are potentially forgivable if borrowers use the money according to the program rules.

 While the PPP has promised a streamlined, low-documentation process, some business owners may still face confusion over what they need to provide their prospective lender.
 These include payroll calculations and supporting documents.
 To help maximize your success, we’ve compiled the following list of possible required documents to have at your fingertips.
 Please note that specific requirements and acceptable documents may vary depending on the lender.

 - Include your contact name and email address.

 - List the names of all owners (over 20%).

 - Indicate your Business Type (Independent Contractors and Sole Proprietors have slightly different document requirements.

 - Check Yes or No for all questions on the form.

 - If you answer Yes to questions 1,2, 5, or 6, you do not qualify for a PPP loan.

 - If you answer Yes to question 3 or 4, you may still qualify, but you must include an Addendum on a separate sheet explaining the details.